DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 * If you set up the command station in |Access Point mode|, then the SSID (Network Name) the displayed will be "DCCEX_SAYS_BROKEN_FIRMWARE" or "UPDATE_ESP_FIRMWARE".
 * You can't connect to the displayed Access Point.
-* Your phone can connect to the Access Point, but can't connect your WiFi throttle (e.g. Engine Driver or wiThrottle) to the |EX-CS|.
+* Your phone can connect to the Access Point, but can't connect your WiFi throttle (e.g. Engine Driver or WiThrottle) to the |EX-CS|.
 * You can connect and use a phone once, but it will not connect again unless you re-start the |EX-CS|.
 * You can connect and use one phone, but it will not allow connection of a second phone, or the second phone works, but it disconnects the first phone.